eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.1871
+- Missed a . because HAAAAAAAAANDS

 ## 3.187
 - Small buff from Panther Rush to Panther Poke
 - Fixed out of control MHP pricing (multiply instead of a divide)